A Transitional Porcelain Dish From The Hatcher Cargo

 A Transitional Porcelain Bowl from the Hatcher Cargo, Late Ming, Chongzhen c.1643.
 This small shallow bowl or dish is painted with a large Lingbi Scholars’ Rock among plants.

-- In very good condition, the glaze is semi-matt due to emersion in saline water since about 1643.
+- Tiny rim crack, the glaze is semi-matt due to emersion in saline water since about 1643.

 - Diameter 9.6 cm (3 3/4 inches)